anadis504/ot-harjoitustyo/dokumentaatio/vaatimusmäärittely.md

 * Game is over when snake crashes in in the frame or own body.
 [Done week 4]
 * After GameOver user can return to the main menu.
 [Done week 5]
 * User can start a new game from the main menu.
 [Done week 5]
-* From the main menu user can either look up the score statistics or start a new game.
-[Done]
 * When achieving new highscores the player will be asked for a player name in order to keep track of the high-scores.
 [NOT DONE]
 * Scores will be stored locally.
 [Done week 3]
 * User may review the score statistics from GUI.
 [Done week 3]